-The association of Italian entrepreneurs in Albania, Konfindustria Albania, has declared that the suspension of the hydropower plant (HPP) contracts by the Ministry of Infrastructure and Energy will lead to lawsuits against the Albanian government for breach of contract.
+The The Confederation of Albanian Industries, Konfindustria Albania, has declared that the suspension of the hydropower plant (HPP) contracts by the Ministry of Infrastructure and Energy will lead to lawsuits against the Albanian government for breach of contract.

 Yesterday, Konfindustria administrator Gjergj Buxhuku declared: